- Location: Red Panda Network Headquarters is in San Francisco, United States. Local offices in Nepal.

 Their mission is to conserve Red Pandas and their habitat through conservation, research, education, and community empowerment.
 Red Panda Network works with local communities in endangered Red Panda habitats throughout Nepal, including community-run Red Panda Sanctuaries.

 Research is the first step to design conservation programs and create benchmarks to see the effectiveness of our programs.

 At Red Panda Network, our objective is to conduct initial non-invasive, cost-effective status surveys in all five range countries (Nepal, India, Bhutan, Burma, and China) by the end of 2015, with research programs already established in the Panchthar, Ilam, and Talejung areas of Nepal.

-Intending to train at least 12 forest guardians a year, we’ve continued to meet this goal for the last 5 years and on.
-This program is crucial to our success because it creates real ownership by local villagers and is the base from which we conduct our activities.
+Intending to train at least 12 forest guardians a year, The organization continued to meet this goal for the last 5 years and on.
+This program is crucial to our success because it creates real ownership by local villagers and is the base from which Red Panda Network conducts theiractivities.